Project-OSRM/osrm-backend/docs/profiles.md

-sequence.lua      | Defines the Sequence helper for handling sequences of values access.lua        | Function for finding relevant access tags destination.lua   | Function for finding relevant destination tags destination.lua   | Function for determining maximum speed guidance.lua      | Function for processing guidance attributes
+sequence.lua      | Defines the Sequence helper for handling sequences of values access.lua        | Function for finding relevant access tags destination.lua   | Function for finding relevant destination tags maxspeed.lua      | Function for determining maximum speed guidance.lua      | Function for processing guidance attributes

 They all return a table of functions when you use `require` to load them.
-You can either store this table and reference it's functions later, of if you need only a single you can store that directly.
+You can either store this table and reference its functions later, or if you need only a single function you can store that directly.

 ### setup()
 The `setup` function is called once when the profile is loaded and must return a table of configurations.
 It's also where you can do other global setup, like loading data sources that are used during processing.

 Note that processing of data is parallelized and several unconnected LUA interpreters will be running at the same time.
 The `setup` function will be called once for each.
-Each LUA iinterpreter will have it's own set of globals.
+Each LUA iinterpreter will have its own set of globals.

 The following global properties can be set under `properties` in the hash you return in the `setup` function: